 This Ikea paint pen repair kit post is sponsored by Mohawk Consumer Products.
 As always, opinions, cheesy jokes, and song references are 100% mine all mine.
-This post also contains affiliate links for your convenience.
+This post also contains affiliate links.
 Please read our full disclosure policy HERE…especially if you can’t sleep.

 We are NO exceptions.
-I love some Ikea.
-Not necessarily for the same reason as most people love Ikea…i.e. the prices.
+I love some IKEA.
+Not necessarily for the same reason as most people love IIKEA…i.e. the prices.
 I love Ikea because they sell SERIOUSLY the BEST cinnamon rolls on the planet.

 Sure, the prices are pretty awesome, too.

 Speaking of great prices, how is FREE?
 If you have trouble figuring out a cohesive plan for decorating a room, then let me help you!
 If you click that pic below, I’ll send you a free guide that shows you exactly how I design a space.
 And it’s NOT hard.
 Pinky swear ⤵️